 GTA’s Office of Information Security facilitated responses for state and local government agencies hit by ransomware attacks in 2020.
 Such incidents continue to result from spear-phishing emails and poor cyber hygiene in internet-facing systems.
 OIS, in cooperation with GEMA/HS and the GISAC, continues to facilitate evaluation of local reported incidents and provide recommendations for next steps.
 This successful partnership and process received significant support from the legislature and the Governor’s office with the passage of HB156, requiring incident reporting by government entities and managers of certain critical infrastructure.
 When appropriate, OIS facilitates a handoff to the Georgia National Guard Cyber Protection Team and partners with the DOD to improve incident response processes.
 OIS has developed its own incident response capability, enabling OIS to directly respond to incidents impacting executive branch agencies.
 This means significant cost savings for the state.

-GTA’s OIS also coordinated the second annual Cyber Dawg exercise in cooperation with the Georgia Cyber Center.
-Although held as a virtual event due to COVID-19 restrictions, this three-day, multi-agency security training exercise aimed to sharpen cybersecurity skills across a multitude of tools that agencies can use in their IT environments.
-This year’s event included a total of 65 personnel across 21 state agencies and successfully built the bench for an anticipated resumption of a full-scale exercise in 2021.
+GTA’s OIS also coordinated the third annual Cyber Dawg exercise in cooperation with the Georgia Cyber Center and the Georgia National Guard.
+The five-day, multi-agency security training exercise aimed to sharpen cybersecurity skills across a multitude of tools agencies can use in their IT environments.
+This year’s event drew 60 participants from 20 organizations.
+State agencies participated, as did Argentina and the Eastern European country of Georgia via the Georgia National Guard’s State Partnership Program.